Idaho Salmon Fishing

-The major lakes in Idaho with quality populations of salmon include Anderson Ranch Reservoir, Arrowrock Reservoir, C J Strike Reservoir, Cascade Reservoir, Coeur D'Alene Lake, Deadwood Reservoir, Dworshak Reservoir, Hayden Lake, Island Park Reservoir, Lake Lowell, Lake Pend Oreille, Lucky Peak Reservoir, Palisades Reservoir, Payette Lake, Priest Lake, Redfish Lake, Ririe Reservoir, Salmon Falls Creek Reservoir and Spirit Lake.
+The major lakes in Idaho with quality populations of salmon include Anderson Ranch Reservoir, Arrowrock Reservoir, C J Strike Reservoir, Cascade Reservoir, Coeur D'Alene Lake, Deadwood Reservoir, Dworshak Reservoir, Hayden Lake, Island Park Reservoir, Lake Lowell, Lake Pend Oreille, Little Payette Lake, Lucky Peak Reservoir, Palisades Reservoir, Payette Lake, Priest Lake, Redfish Lake, Ririe Reservoir, Salmon Falls Creek Reservoir, Spirit Lake, Upper Priest Lake and Warm Lake.

 Idaho state record salmon

 The state record atlantic salmon came out of Deadwood Reservoir.